Storytelling with Numbers explores the foundations of financial reporting.

 Importance of Relevance when Storytelling with Numbers

 The most important component when storytelling with numbers, RELEVANCE.
 The numbers must be of interest and significance to the audience.
-For example, to get a good uptake from a Board, the reports need to engage and be relevant to the decisions at hand.

 To quote mathematician John Tukey, “Numerical quantities focus on expected value, graphical summaries on unexpected value.”
 Isn’t it the unexpected ‘what’ we want to zoom in on and investigate?
 This enables us to make those good decisions that are relevant, responsible, and based on evidence.